jart/lobstermacs/MANUAL.markdown

 * `C-x C-e`: Execute s-expression before cursor or region
 * `C-:`: Ask me to type a s-expression in minibuffer to execute

+Tip: Use EDebug to diagnose Lisp problems.
+I find `M-x edebug-defun` is very useful!

 ### Paredit: Dealing With Parentheses (S-Expressions)

 Paredit takes a little time to get used to but is very much worth